-By the end of 2020, nearly three million households had implemented solar energy via rooftop solar panels.
+By the end of 2023, nearly over three million households had implemented solar energy via rooftop solar panels.
 However, the ownership or leasing of solar installations can be confusing.
 While it sounds like a great idea, the benefits may depend on your arrangement with your local electric company.

 Solar panels are connected to the local electric company's supply grid with most installations.
 However, most solar users will only utilize a portion of the energy they collect throughout the day, meaning the extra power is lost to the electric company's grid.
 However, with net metering, those with rooftop solar energy can recoup some potential loss.

 While millions of people have switched to solar energy for their homes and business, not all states offer incentives like net metering.

 Net metering will allow those with rooftop panels to sell unused or extra energy back to the utility company that owns the power grid.
 During this transaction, net metering will help offset the cost of future utility payments for electricity when an adequate supply is unavailable.

 On a sunny day, solar panels often create more power than your household may use.
 On rainy days, your family may rely on energy from the local electric company.
 In essence, net metering allows you to sell electricity to the power company in times of surplus and buy electricity in times of need, such as during the evening.
 The net metering agreement you establish with your power company determines the prices both parties will pay for buying and selling electricity.

 Not all states offer net metering programs.
 However, the three main types available vary from state to state.

 Net metering is one of the most common types of rooftop solar metering in the states that offer it.
 The incentive will allow those with solar panels to sell excess power to the nearby utility company grid.
 In exchange, you'll receive future credit to help offset any electrical costs when there is not enough solar energy created.